Glossary

 Account-Based Marketing (ABM) is a B2B strategy that focuses marketing and sales efforts on a defined set of high-value target accounts, using personalized campaigns tailored to each account's specific needs, challenges, and buying committee members.

 Enrichabl supports ABM workflows by enabling teams to import target account lists, enrich them with verified contact data for key stakeholders, and use AI enrichment to research each account's specific challenges, technology stack, and recent activity for personalization.
+The batch processing workflow is designed for ABM list building - upload a list of target companies, configure enrichment to find decision-maker contacts and research company intelligence, and export enriched data for campaign execution.

 Related Terms